 Helgeland Sparebank (HGDPF) Gets a Buy Rating from Kepler Capital

-In a report issued on February 3, Christoffer Adams from Kepler Capital maintained a Buy rating on Helgeland Sparebank (HGDPF), with a price target of NOK94.00.
+Kepler Capital analyst Christoffer Adams maintained a Buy rating on Helgeland Sparebank (HGDPF) on February 8 and set a price target of NOK108.00.
 The company’s shares closed last Friday at $9.00.

-According to TipRanks.com, Adams is a 2-star analyst with an average return of 1.1% and a 54.4% success rate.
+According to TipRanks.com, Adams is a 3-star analyst with an average return of 3.3% and a 59.3% success rate.
 Adams covers the Financial sector, focusing on stocks such as SpareBank 1 Nord-Norge, Banca Mediolanum SpA, and Erste Group Bank AG.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Helgeland Sparebank with a $10.95 average price target.
+Currently, the analyst consensus on Helgeland Sparebank is a Moderate Buy with an average price target of $12.72.

 See today’s analyst top recommended stocks >>